gulpjs/rechoir/README.md

 **Note:** While `rechoir` will automatically load and register transpilers like `coffee-script`, you must provide a local installation.
 The transpilers are **not** bundled with this module.

-## rechoir for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of `rechoir` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
-[Learn more.][tidelift-url]

 ## Usage

 ```js